 Once copyright checking has been done, we send it to the cataloguers, who add key words and special research vocabulary terms to the UC catalogue record, and do the final work to make the work available on the UC Research Repository.

-Once it is publically available, the information about your thesis is gathered by Google Scholar, OCLC (a worldwide library catalogue of library catalogues) and the NZ National Library through http://nzresearch.org.nz – a fantastic resource of all New Zealand’s openly accessible research.
+Once it is publicly available, the information about your thesis is gathered by Google Scholar, OCLC (a worldwide library catalogue of library catalogues) and the NZ National Library through http://nzresearch.org.nz – a fantastic resource of all New Zealand’s openly accessible research.

 We don’t make the new Thesis Declaration Form available, as it has your permanent email address on it, as well as other potentially private information.
-We used to when it had less information on it, but no longer.

 Embargoes are temporary restrictions of the ability to download a thesis.
 Usually there is a maximum of 24 months after the library gets the work, usually in order to make sure publishers don’t consider having your research available in a thesis is a reason not to publish a paper on the same work.
 Embargoes have to be agreed to by you, your supervisor, the Dean of Post-Graduate Studies and the University Librarian.

 Please note that embargoed theses have their title and author information available to the public during the embargo, but the files and the abstract are not available.

 Does your publisher mind if your thesis is available when you submit an article to them?
 Probably not.
 In fact, having your thesis available without an embargo on the UC research repository can improve your chances of publishing.
 MIT keep a list of publisher policies on whether they will demand an embargo on your thesis, but they are quite rare.